Psyckolo/PolyMeme/replit.md

-# ProphetX - AI Prediction Markets
+# Polymeme - Degen AI Prediction Markets

 ## Overview

-ProphetX is a Web3 prediction market platform where an AI oracle makes daily predictions on crypto assets (NFT floors or token prices).
-Users bet whether the AI is RIGHT or WRONG using USDC, with winners claiming from a pari-mutuel pool after 24-hour settlement.
+Polymeme is a Web3 prediction market platform where an AI oracle makes predictions on crypto assets (NFT floors or token prices).
+Users bet whether the AI is RIGHT or WRONG using either USDC (simulated mode) or SOL (mainnet mode), with winners claiming from a pari-mutuel pool after 24-hour settlement.

-The platform features a cyberpunk/degen aesthetic with neon accents (magenta for AI RIGHT, cyan for AI WRONG), real-time pool visualization, and simplified directional predictions (UP or DOWN only - no threshold percentages).
+The platform features a cyberpunk/degen aesthetic with neon accents (magenta for AI RIGHT, cyan for AI WRONG), dual-mode betting system (simulated vs mainnet), Solana wallet integration, real-time pool visualization, and simplified directional predictions (UP or DOWN only - no threshold percentages).
 Predictions are powered by OpenAI's GPT-5.

 ## User Preferences